flynn/flynn/website/source/docs/development.html.md

 If any build command fails, `tup` will output an error and abort the entire build.
 You can then fix the issue and then re-run `tup`.

+Once `tup` runs successfully, you will have a number of built Go binaries and Docker images which can be used to run Flynn.

+### Rebuild Go Binaries

 If you want to rebuild all Go binaries, `tup` has no equivalent of `make clean`, so you will need to run `git clean` before running `tup`.
 We have an alias for doing this: